Irreversible dynamics on Poisson manifolds: Introduction

 Nonequilibrium thermodynamics has been an active field of research for over two centuries.
 Foundational contributions by Clausius, Kelvin, Maxwell, and Rayleigh laid the groundwork for a general theoretical understanding of irreversible processes.
 However, what is now known as the classical theory of nonequilibrium thermodynamics is primarily based on the seminal works \cite{onsager1931reciprocal, onsager1931reciprocal2}, in which the reciprocal relations connecting the linear coefficients in the phenomenological equations that relate thermodynamic fluxes and forces were introduced.

-Over time, the field has diversified into a zoo of different approaches.
-Some treatments remain largely phenomenological, while others are rooted in variational principles or geometric structures.
+Over the last century, the field of nonequilibrium thermodynamics has diversified into a zoo of different approaches.
+Some treatments remain largely phenomenological, while others are rooted in more fundamental approaches using variational principles or geometric structures.
 A wide range of monographs that reflect these perspectives include \cite{biot1970variational, glansdorff1971thermodynamic, stueckelberg1971thermocinetique, woods1975thermodynamics, lavenda1978thermodynamics, truesdell1984rational, kondepudi2008modern, de2013non}.
 A modern variational theory of irreversible processes is developed in \cite{gay2017lagrangian, gay2017lagrangian2, gay2018lagrangian}, based on the Lagrange-d'Alembert variational principle.
-Another approach to irreversible dynamics is based on the port-Hamiltonian framework, as discussed in \cite{ramirez2022overview}.
+The port-Hamiltonian framework introduced by \cite{maschke1992port} is well-suited by design for modelling irreversible dynamics by means of the resistive ports that exist in this framework.
+Specifically, in the context of thermodynamics, a port-Hamiltonian approach is discussed in \cite{ramirez2022overview}.
+There are also modelling approaches to thermodynamics based on contact geometry, \cite{grmela2014contact, van2018geometry, bravetti2019contact}, where the irreversible part arises from the Reeb vector field associated with the contact form.

-Several axiomatic frameworks have been proposed to model geometric irreversible mechanics and nonequilibirum thermodynamics.
-One such formalism, introduced in \cite{morrison1986paradigm}, is metriplectic mechanics, which constructs irreversible dynamics by combining a Hamiltonian structure with a dissipative gradient-flow structure.
+Several axiomatic frameworks have been proposed to model geometric irreversible mechanics and nonequilibrium thermodynamics.
+The first general description of dissipative dynamical systems dates back to \cite{willems1972dissipative}.
+Another formalism, introduced in \cite{kaufman1984dissipative} and generalised by \cite{morrison1986paradigm}, is metriplectic mechanics, which constructs irreversible dynamics by combining a Hamiltonian structure with a dissipative gradient-flow structure.
 The goal of metriplectic mechanics is to describe thermodynamically consistent systems, particularly in plasma physics and fluid dynamics.
 Another prominent framework is GENERIC (General Equation for Non-Equilibrium Reversible–Irreversible Coupling), introduced in \cite{grmela1997dynamics} and \cite{ottinger1997dynamics}.
 Interestingly, GENERIC and metriplectic mechanics share the same underlying axiomatic structure, despite arising from different communities and applications.